Bois Blanc Island (Michigan): History

 In 1827, the United States mapped the island.
 The United States Life Saving Service established a life-saving station at Walker's Point in 1890.
 A few years earlier the Pointe Aux Pins Association was formed.
 After extensive use as a source of kilned lime and firewood for Mackinac Island and other local frontier settlements, Bois Blanc was settled in the late 19th century as a summer resort community.
+The island contains extensive Lake Huron shoreline and a pair of adjoined fishing lakes in the interior of the island, Twin Lakes.
 In 1908, on behalf of the association, President Walter B. Webb hired the Mason L. Brown Company, a Detroit surveying firm, to map and record the Pointe Aux Pins subdivision.
 Pointe Aux Pins was the first resort community on the island.
 Much of Bois Blanc Island is state-owned forest land containing White and Norway pines that tower 200 ft tall.
 As recently as the 1950s, Bois Blanc provided lumber to Mackinac Island where woodcutting is prohibited.

 Bois Blanc Island was without electric service until 1964, when the Presque Isle Electric & Gas Co-Op completed a project to install a continuous 3.7-mile underwater cable from Point Nipigon to Bois Blanc.
 At that time, there were approximately 200 structures on the island.
 An electric service upgrade in 1999 replaced the original cable with two submarine cables spanning the Straits of Mackinac.